Mikenna McManus: Club career

-Chicago Red Stars

 McManus registered for the 2022 NWSL Draft, but went undrafted.
 However, she received an invite to the Chicago Red Stars' preseason training camp after sending the club her college highlight reel.
 After training with the Stars for several months, McManus made the team's final roster.
 She made her professional debut on March 30, 2022, in an NWSL Challenge Cup draw with Racing Louisville FC.
 On July 2, she played in her first regular season game, coming on as a late substitute in a 3–0 win over NJ/NY Gotham FC.
 It would be her only NWSL appearance as she was waived at the end of the season by the Red Stars.

-Þróttur Reykjavík

 On March 11, 2023, McManus relocated to Iceland and signed with of the Besta deild kvenna.
 She played 23 league games in her single season with the club and also had 2 appearances in the Icelandic Women's Football Cup.
 In Reykjavík's final game of the year, McManus scored her first professional goal to help seize third place from opponents Stjarnan.